wazuh/wazuh/api/test/integration/README.md

 The `conftest.py` file is the one in charge of deploying the API integration tests environment.
 When a test is performed, the `api_test` function is also executed.
-This function is responsible for setting up the environment and clean temporary folders, stop and remove container; and save log and environment status, once the test has finished.
+This function is responsible for setting up the environment and cleaning temporary folders, stopping and removing containers; and saving log and environment status, once the test has finished.
 The execution of `api_test` is done automatically thanks to the `pytest.fixture` decorator.

 In the `conftest.py` file, we can also find functions used to make the HTML report, configure [RBAC](#RBAC-API-integration-tests), etc.